20 Super Cool Spanish Phrases You Need to Know

-What may sound cool in one region of the Spanish-speaking world may mean something else in another region, or it may not make any sense at all.
+Just keep in mind that what sounds cool in one region of the Spanish-speaking world may mean something else in another region, or it may not make any sense at all.

 Here are 20 cool things you can say in Spanish, with the regional specifications of the ones that aren’t so international.